 The ARRL site is also a resource for confirming date and place for BVARC test sessions, and that of other test sessions in the region, checkout:

-The current test fee is $15.00 — we will take cash (exact change is appreciated) or check.
+The current test fee is only $15.00 — we will take cash (exact change is appreciated) or check.
 Check(s) are to be made payable to “ARRL-VEC”.

 Note that in addition to the $15 test fee, paid at the session, the FCC will require a $35 fee.
 This $35 fee is paid online after the session, before a new license is issued.